jgscott/FDRreg/README.md

 install_github('jgscott/FDRreg', subdir="R_pkg/")
 `````````

-The method is described in the following paper:
+The main functions are `FDRreg' and `BayesFDRreg`; please see the corresponding help files for details, as well as the companion paper:

 James G. Scott, Ryan C. Kelly, Matthew A. Smith, Pengcheng Zhou, and Robert E. Kass (2015).
 False discovery rate regression: application to neural synchrony detection in primary visual cortex.
 Journal of the American Statistical Association, DOI: 10.1080/01621459.2014.990973. [arXiv:1307.3495](http://arxiv.org/abs/1307.3495) [stat.ME].